Noiregya/vlc-discord-rpc-shiny/README.md

 ### Limitations
  - When running multiple concurrent instances, only first-opened instance of VLC will have a rich presence
- - The rich presence cannot display album art
+ - The rich presence cannot display album/thumbnail art, unless added to the [repository](https://discord.gg/QMDnbQ8)